aantipov/alexeime/blog/a-year-as-staff-frontend-engineer/index.md

 ## Intro

-When I was joining [Flink](https://www.goflink.com/), a [multi-billions](https://techcrunch.com/2021/12/09/flink-the-berlin-based-instant-grocery-startup-is-now-valued-at-2-85b-after-raising-750m-in-a-round-led-by-doordash/) valuated grocery delivery startup, I had no idea what the role is about.
-I bought a [book](https://staffeng.com/book) which gave some insights about the responsibilities of Staff engineers, but the scope seemed too vague, and it wasn't clear how it would look in practice in my particular case and whether that position was for me.
+When I was joining [Flink](https://www.goflink.com/), a grocery delivery startup with a [multi-billion](https://techcrunch.com/2021/12/09/flink-the-berlin-based-instant-grocery-startup-is-now-valued-at-2-85b-after-raising-750m-in-a-round-led-by-doordash/) dollar valuation, I had no idea what the role is about.
+I bought a [book](https://staffeng.com/book) that offered some insights about the responsibilities of Staff engineers, but the scope seemed too vague, I wasn't sure what I should actually be doing in practice and whether that position was right for me.

 The change was intimidating and intriguing at the same time.

-Now, having worked for a year at that position, I can certainly say that it was one of the best decisions I made in life, and it was probably the most fruitful year of my career.
+Now, having worked for a year at that position, I can certainly say that it was one of the best decisions I ever made, and it was probably the most fruitful year of my career.

-During the year, I constantly dragged myself into new areas of work, and I learned and achieved a lot.
-I built confidence in aspects of work that I always thought were not for me and not in my comfort zone.
-I realized that there are many other things besides coding that I like and am very efficient at.
-My appetite grew a lot from one achievement to another.
+Over the course of the year, I constantly dragged myself into new areas of work, and I learned and achieved a lot.
+I built confidence in areas of work that I previously thought were not for me and not in my comfort zone.
+I discovered that I enjoy and am very good at a lot of other things besides coding.
+My appetite increased significantly as I made progress.

 ## Learnings

 ### Build relationships and earn credibility

-Right from the beginning, I worked on building relationships with my colleagues, especially frontend engineers, and earning their trust.
+Right from the beginning, I focused on developing trusting relationships with my colleagues, especially with the frontend engineers.

-I felt I needed to prove first that I can write code, that I care about quality, that I can provide thoughtful PR reviews, that I can help find bugs and fix them, that I have a broad knowledge of the frontend landscape, that I know what I'm doing, and that people can rely on me.
+I believed I had to first demonstrate my competence, my ability to write quality code, my ability to provide thoughtful PR reviews, my ability to help find bugs and fix them, and my being a person others can rely upon.

 Regular one-on-ones with developers also helped a lot in building relationships.
 It gave me the opportunity to learn about their struggles, their perspectives on things, and get their feedback on how I performed and how I could help them.